-This baked salmon in a puff pastry crust is totally worthy of a Holiday Meal.
+This salmon wellington with Puff pastry crust is totally worthy of a Holiday Meal.
 We took the classic flavors and textures of beef Wellington and transformed them into this elegant salmon recipe.
 Super convenient for parties, you can make it the day before and heat it up for an appetizer or the main course.
-The rich filling consisting of quinoa, spinach, bacon, lemon and garlic flavors the salmon nicely and keeps it moist during cooking.
+The rich filling consisting of quinoa, spinach, bacon, lemon, and garlic flavors the salmon nicely and keeps it moist during cooking.

 Serves 8-10: